jbeautz/cat-nap-watch/README.md

 # CatNap Watch – Automated Cat Perch Monitoring 🐱📸
 Overview

+CatNap Watch is a Raspberry Pi projecHow It Works

+CatNap Watch uses a **memory-efficient two-stage capture system** optimized for Pi Zero:

+**Stage 1 - Motion Detection (Low Memory):**
+- Captures at 160x120 resolution in grayscale (~0.02 MB per frame)
+- Compares with previous frame to detect interesting activity
+- Uses minimal RAM for continuous monitoring

+**Stage 2 - Cat Photography (High Quality):**
+- Only when motion detected, switches to 640x480 full color
+- Analyzes for cat presence and characteristics
+- Saves high-quality photos and sends AI-generated emails
+- Switches back to low-resolution for next cycle

-CatNap Watch is a Raspberry Pi project that monitors your cat’s favorite perch or bed.
+This approach uses **~95% less memory** during normal monitoring while still capturing high-quality cat photos when needed!rs your cat’s favorite perch or bed.
 It captures photos at regular intervals, detects when something interesting happens, identifies the cat, and triggers AI-generated updates.

 The CatNap Diaries component generates funny, personalized emails written from your cat’s perspective whenever activity is detected.
 Perfect for keeping up with your furry friend while you’re away—or just enjoying their daily antics!
 Features